 - A painful reassessment of the rights of black and white in a land given by God to both;

 - A gross imbalance of opportunities for rich and poor in a land of plenty;

 - An urgent need for effective Christian formation in an environment of proselytising materialism;

 - The discovery of an authentic Australian voice to speak the Gospel from which culture is born.

 Once again, the nation’s problems are also the Church’s problems.
-And to these we should add the perils that are of world-wide significance: the instability and injustice of international economic structures, that threat of new and presently incurable diseases, criminal disregard for the sacredness of human life, and the ever present shadow of nuclear conflict.
+And to these, we should add the perils that are of worldwide significance: the instability and injustice of international economic structures, the threat of new and presently incurable diseases, criminal disregard for the sacredness of human life, and the ever present shadow of nuclear conflict.

 The Church, furthermore, has additional problems of its own stemming from the impact of a dramatically changing and progressively secularist society.
 These accumulated anxieties cause anguish in the lives of Australians today.

-The words o Pope Pius XI in his Encyclical, Lux Veritatis, strike a chord with us at this time.
+The words of Pope Pius XI in his Encyclical, Lux Veritatis, strike a chord with us at this time.
 In reference to the Virgin Mary he wrote: